On this page

 You are not required to register the name of an unincorporated association unless it 'carries on business' under that name.
 Registration of business names is managed by the Australian Securities and Investments Commission (ASIC).

 Groups should be aware that registration of a business name will not grant ownership of that name, but it may provide some protection against the name subsequently being used by others.
 Registration of a business name also prevents that same name from being registered as a business name by another organisation at a later date.
+But registering a business name for an unincorporated association can cause issues if the group decides to register later.
+The name the group uses may not be available for the new incorporated entity.

 Since an unincorporated group has no separate legal status, a member of the group will have to register the business name.
 That member will then hold the business name on behalf of the group.
 This will need to be carefully managed if the member holding the name stops being involved with the group.